Just and Prosperous People's Party

-The Just and Prosperous People's Party (Partai Rakyat Adil Makmur, PRIMA) is a political party in Indonesia.
+The Just and Prosperous People's Party (Partai Rakyat Adil Makmur, PRIMA) is a centre-left to left-wing political party in Indonesia.
 The party formed after a merger of the People's Democratic Party (PRD) and numerous mass organizations.
 PRIMA's formation was announced on 27 May 2020, gained approval from the Ministry of Law and Human Rights on 29 September 2020, and officially founded on 1 June 2021.

 The party promoted nine programs known as the 9 Ways of Justice and Prosperous People (9 Jalan Rakyat Adil dan Makmur): Fair taxation, national industrialization, modern agriculture, strengthening small and medium business enterprises, clean government, progressive advancement of Indonesian peoples, upholding democracy, and gender equality.

 Most of the party members and officials during its declaration were PRD cadres and its affiliates.
 The only exception is R Gautama Wiranegara, a retired major general of Indonesian Army and was a general secretary of National Counter Terrorism Agency.

-Due to its connection to the PRD, which was aligned to left-wing politics and had a strong socialist foundation, the party has been attacked and accused as "Neo-Communist" by Islamic right-wing activists or New-Order revivalists.
+Due to its connection to the PRD, which was aligned to left-wing politics and had a strong socialist foundation, the party has been attacked and accused as "Neo-Communist" by Islamic far-right extremists and New-Order revivalists.
 The accusation was dismissed by party officials.

-Election postponement
+History

+The establishment of Prima was initiated by a number of activists from social movement organizations, labor unions, Islamic activists/figures, small and medium business actors, professionals, women activists, and young people.
+Some of the founders were exponents of the '98 activists.

+PRIMA positions itself as an alternative political party that places the principles of Nationality, Democracy and Community as its political platform.

+Partai Prima failed in the verification of Political Parties for the 2024 Election.
+After its lawsuit against the KPU through Bawaslu & PTUN was rejected, Partai Prima filed a lawsuit through the Central Jakarta District Court.
+The Prima Party's lawsuit was accepted, one of the decisions of which stated that the implementation of the 2024 Election would be postponed.

+General Chairman

+Currently, the General Chairman of the People's Prosperous Justice Party is Agus Jabo Priyono since June 1, 2021.
+The following is a list of General Chairmen of the People's Prosperous Justice Party.

+Organizational Structure

+The PRIMA ranks at the central level comprise the Central Leadership Council and autonomous bodies known as the Assembly, which includes the Just and Prosperous People's Assembly, the Party Advisory Council (MPP), and the Expert Assembly (MP).

+At the provincial level, the PRIMA ranks consist of the Regional Leadership Council (DPW) and autonomous bodies referred to as the Assembly, comprising the Just and Prosperous People's Assembly and the Party Advisory Council.

+At the Regency/City level, the PRIMA ranks include the Regency/City Leadership Council (DPK) and an autonomous body called the Just and Prosperous People's Assembly.

+Below is the leadership structure of the People's Prosperous Justice Party for the 2020–2025 period.